NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

 # Project Outline

-  In this project I represent a luminosity distance for redshift function with the Hubble and density parameters.
-Then, I create an error function for the luminosity distance and using an LSQ fit find the values of the parameters that gives minimal error.
+  In this project I represent luminosity distance as a function of redshift using the Hubble and density parameters.
+Then, I create an error function for the luminosity distance and using an LSQ fit find the values of the parameters that give minimal error.

 # Code